leo-bonacini/ndvi_city_analysis/README.md

 | Economy | Sugarcane, soy, healthcare, tech | — |

 Population grew **+15.5 %** between the 2010 and 2022 Censuses (+94,000 people),
 reaching an estimated 728,400 by 2024.
-This sustained demographic pressure — averaging roughly 7,800 new residents per year — is the primary driver of the land-cover changes captured in the satellite record below.
+This sustained demographic pressure, averaging roughly 7,800 new residents per year, is the primary driver of the land-cover changes captured in the satellite record below.

-The surrounding landscape is dominated by **sugarcane** and soy plantations — making urban greenery within city limits particularly valuable, and particularly under pressure.
+The surrounding landscape is dominated by **sugarcane** and soy plantations, making urban greenery within city limits particularly valuable, and particularly under pressure.